Yossi/agent-stats-utils/README.md

 each agent's most recent data point and their most recent data point over 7 days old.
 Searches across all groups, unless passed a specific group.

-###weekly/monthly
+###weekly/monthly/custom
 This is the main reason all this was written.
-Grabs the weekly (or monthly) page for your group and extracts the top *N* agents for each category.
+Grabs the weekly (or monthly, etc.) page for your group and extracts the top *N* agents for each category.
 Ties for *N*th place are all included.
 Also includes a ding summary for the week or month (see above: summary).
 Formats everything with G+ markup so it looks decent when you post to G+.

 ###update_group_names
-Comapres the group names from the database to the names online.
+Compares the group names from the database to the names online.
 If a name has changed, you are offered the opportunity to update it.
 You will need to update the names in crontab manually after you update the database names.